spiceai/cookbook/duckdb/connector/README.md

 Confirm in the terminal output the `tpch_customer` dataset has been loaded:

+Startup logs vary by Spice/runtime version; validate semantically that `tpch_customer` is loaded and queryable.

 ```bash
 Spice.ai runtime starting...
 2024-04-29T18:23:18.055782Z  INFO spiced: Metrics listening on 127.0.0.1:9090